-- A. An external auditor is expected to display a degree of astonishment when he discovers indicators of fraud and abuse that impact the reliability of financial accounts. - B. An external auditor is expected to display a degree of anxiety and react when he discovers indicators of fraud and abuse that impact the reliability of financial accounts. - C. An external auditor is expected to display cynicism and react when he discovers indicators of fraud and abuse that impact the reliability of financial accounts. - D. An external auditor is expected to display a degree of professional scepticism and react when he discovers indicators of fraud and abuse that impact the reliability of financial accounts.
+A. An external auditor is expected to display a degree of astonishment when he discovers indicators of fraud and abuse that impact the reliability of the financial accounts.

+B. An external auditor is expected to display a degree of anxiety and react when he discovers indicators of fraud and abuse that impact the reliability of the financial accounts.

+C. An external auditor is expected to display cynicism and react when he discovers indicators of fraud and abuse that impact the reliability of the financial accounts.

+D. An external auditor is expected to display a degree of professional scepticism and react when he discovers indicators of fraud and abuse that impact the reliability of the financial accounts.

 Name types of audit risks, which you know.
-Ascertain differences between them in Table 5.8.
+Ascertain differences between them in Tab.
+5.8